Trip Payne

 Norman "Trip" Payne is an American professional puzzle maker.
 He is known by many as a three-time champion of the American Crossword Puzzle Tournament (ACPT).
-With his first victory in 1993, at the age of 24, Payne became the youngest champion ever in the tournament's history, a record he held until 2005.
+With his first victory in 1993, at age 24, Payne became the youngest champion ever in the tournament's history, a record he held until 2005.

 Early life and education

 Payne was born in Rock Hill, South Carolina.
 He grew up in nearby Spartanburg, attending Spartanburg High School, and has been making puzzles professionally since publication in Games in November 1983.
 He attended Emory University in Atlanta, graduating with a degree in English in 1990.